 - Three tall wall cabinets for personal-care products and backup storage.

 In the adjacent room, a shallow wall cabinet was placed over the toilet, for tissue storage and towels.
-Because the Homeowners had decided to abandon a small existing shower in the toilet room during the design phase of their project, the area was available to convert to a generous linen closet, not only for towels, but bed linens and pillows.
-The new closet became an important feature, because it allowed us to install an accessible transformer that powered low-voltage lights that enhanced a display niche in their shower!
+Because the Homeowners had decided to abandon a small existing shower in the toilet room during the design phase of their project, the area was available to convert to a generous linen closet, not only for towels but bed linens and pillows.
+The new closet became an important feature because it allowed us to install an accessible transformer that powered low-voltage lights that enhanced a display niche in their shower!

-Bottom line, the Homeowners got the functional bathroom that they wanted.
+The Homeowners got the functional bathroom that they wanted.
 They also achieved a customized look that fit their needs perfectly:

 - “Shaker-style” transitional alder cabinets with contrasting colors;